shamsasari/zkp-auth-rust/README.md

-# zkp-auth-rust
-Rust implementation of the Chaum-Pedersen ZKP protocol
+Rust implementation of the Chaum-Pedersen ZKP protocol.